A beginner’s guide to online sales meetings: everything you need to know to plan for success

 #1 They’re easier to arrange

-Let us ask you this: besides choosing the right time, what’s the most inconvenient aspect of sales meetings?
+Let us ask you this: besides choosing the right time, what’s the most inconvenient aspect of virtual sales meetings?

 You got that right: it’s commuting.